VladislavKutsobin/Patterns/out/production/Patterns/net/proselyte/basepatterns/creational/prototype/README.md

 ### Builder Pattern sample
 ---

-Implementation of Builder pattern.
+Implementation of prototype pattern.
-We can create any cars with any discription.
+We can create any number copies of Objects.
-Discription has three fields: name, carbody, price.
+In example we one object that displays the description of the book, the author and number.

 ---